 A safe home installation can help homeowners secure their valuables, including jewelry, money, and documents.
 A safe may have a combination dial or an electronic lock.
 When you buy a safe, you can store your things safely until you need them.

 Safes are sturdier and have thicker walls and doors than a lockbox.
 They come produced using a heavier steel grade and arrive in a different range of door and wall thicknesses.
 The thicker walls and more robust materials help make a heat-resistant solution for your valuables and prevent a safe break-in.

-The history of safes can usually tell people that these devices cost more than a lockbox and are frequently found on a business property.
-People may also use a fire-proof safe in an office to safely keep important information, for example, documents or electronic sensitive company info, away from fire emergencies.
+The history of safes can usually tell people that these devices cost more than a lockbox and are frequently found on business property.
+People may also use a fire-proof safe in an office to keep important information, such as documents or electronic sensitive company info, away from fires.

 There are many kinds of safes to buy, and not all are created equal.
 Depending on your needs, I recommend looking at the thickness of the doors and walls.
 Also, look at the steel content and the safes fire rating you need.

 - Commercial usage